taboege/gambas3/comp/src/gb.test/taskell.md

 ## Work

-- Bug: Directives always 0
-    > Set a Breakpoint in TapPrinter.Finish() and test Tests = "TestSummary.DoSomeTodo".
-If run, see that $hCurrent.Summary.Directive = 0 instead of Tap.TODO.
-Bug = Directives are never stored.
+- Summary as a TAP comment
+    > Description in .hidden/summary-example-txt
+    * [ ] New method Test.ShowTodos
+    * [ ] New method Test.ShowSkips

 ## Done

+- No Bug: Directives always 0
+    > Was no bug, was lack of understanding
 - TestAssertion: Skip and Todo
     > TestAssertion must contain variables to store Skip and Todo for summary.
 See TestSummary.
 - Todo Directive